From £27,395

 Renault Symbioz review side tracking

-There’s quite a Germanic, sharply drawn ‘technical’ flavour to the styling of this car.
-It could almost be a new Volkswagen Golf Plus from some angles.
-To us, that rather seems to typify Renault’s philosophical move towards the middle ground of the volume car market in recent years – the emphasis it has put on quality, rationality, digital technology and neat if conventional design.
+There’s quite a Germanic, sharply drawn ‘technical’ flavour to its styling.
+It could almost be a Volkswagen Golf Plus redesigned for 2025 from some angles.
+To us, that rather seems to typify Renault’s philosophical move towards the middle ground of the volume car market – the emphasis it has put on quality, rationality, digital technology and neat if conventional design.

 INTERIOR